bvpipare18/Flask_Blog/02_Templates.md

     In above snippet while printing in h1 titile } bracket is placed without attaching that might create error.

 5. Pass the title from the render_template() function to render it on the browser based on if condition.

+6. If we look at both the html files other than content present in body tag other thing is same in both the files.
+    So we violating the basic rule of programming DRY - Do not Repeat Yourself

+    To solve this issue, we will use something called Template Inheritance where we will have a single layout html file which has the duplicate code present in both the files and then this fill will be inherited by child files using {% block %} section.

+    Parent Template - layout.html
+    Child Template - home.html, about.html

+    layout.html
+    {% block content %}
+    {% endblock %}

+    If home/about.html wants to extend the parent template

+    {% extends "layout.html" %}